 mark, this beautiful Euphonium plays as good as it looks!

 These traditional, yellow-brass lacquered non-compensating beginner Euphoniums offer a sound and quality far exceeding its price.
-The Sonata Student 4-Valve Euphonium
+The Montreux Student 4-Valve Euphonium

 The 4-valve non-compensating Besson New Standard Euphonium